 One of the first questions we get asked by a new client is “What channels should I be on for my business?
 Do I really need Snapchat?”
 The right answer is… wherever your clients or prospects are spending time, THAT'S where your business needs to be.
 We've also learned that your business should be present where you and your team are most comfortable and will keep up with posting.
 If you've never tweeted a day in your life, then perhaps Twitter won't be your strongest choice.
 There’s nothing sadder than a social media profile that has three posts from 2016, and then... crickets.
 People will think you’ve shut down!
 So let’s break down your options among the major social channels to get your business covered on the web.

-Facebook for Referrals
+Facebook: Best for Referrals

-Twitter for Links
+Twitter: Perfect for Links

-Pinterest has over 200 million monthly users, and has become a new type of graphic search engine.
-Users look to the channel for inspiration, tips and knowledge.
+Pinterest has over 200 million monthly users and has become a new type of graphic search engine.
+Users look to the channel for inspiration, tips, and knowledge.
 So if you have blog content on your website (from tax tips, to types of roofing, to Texas sheet cake recipes), chances are there's a user on Pinterest searching for that topic, and you can drive great traffic back to your website when you create "pins" (aka posts) of your content.
 Happy pinning!

-Snapchat for Fun
+Snapchat: Ideal for Fun

 Snapchat is good for bigger national brands, but probably not for your neighborhood dentist office or professional service.
-They do have great targeted ad options, and if you’re throwing a big event you can create one of those geo-filters or a filter with your branding so all of the event's photos represent your business.
+They do have great targeted ad options, and if you’re throwing a big event you can create geo-filters or a filter with your branding so all of the event's photos represent your business.
 Remember that all of the info you post disappears after 24 hours, so it won't work well for building a library of content.

 Bonus: Google My Business for Search

 A final bit of food for thought, HubSpot’s State of Marketing Report showed that the primary approach to marketing used by companies is social media.
 Can you imagine the business you are missing out on if you aren’t utilizing these platforms?
 So go claim your channels, fill them up with content that represents the personality and knowledge of your business, and remember to be social!